 All players may choose to discard one card from their play hand, with the Winner choosing first.
-All players refill their play hand to their maximum hand size (normally 5 cards).
+All players then discard down or refill their play hand to their maximum hand size (normally 5 cards).

 Next unboot all cards, and then turn and phase effects end in the following order: